pluralsight/guides/in-review/big-data/data-stream-management-with-apache-kafka-streams/article.md

 Pretty straightforward, right?

-I would like to remind you, that you can (and should) spawn multiple stream message producers and consumers.* Messages will be delivered and load balanced for you.
+I would like to remind you, that you can (and should) spawn multiple stream message producers and consumers*.
+Messages will be delivered and load balanced for you.

 **Please do not confuse the terms “producer” and “consumer” with the lower level Kafka producers and consumers.*